Samsu-F/brainfuckBootstrapping/two-tape-brainfuck/two-tape-brainfuck.md

 # Comments
-Comments begin with `#` and and with a newline-character.
+Comments begin with `#` and end with a newline-character.
 The newline character is mandatory.